Creating shared value

 Together we discuss how to measure the success of these efforts.

 Over the years, potential partners have expressed challenges with learning about upcoming contracting opportunities in a timely manner.
-As a result, ConocoPhillips shares short and long-term opportunities in an iterative process, working to proactively identify the opportunities that align with current or future contracting capacity and/or interest.
+As a result, ConocoPhillips shares short- and long-term opportunities in an iterative process, working to proactively identify the opportunities that align with current or future contracting capacity and/or interest.

 The company’s high standards regarding safety, cost competitiveness and technical expectations as well as local considerations in our sourcing events have resulted in our procurement process being recognized by our community partners for its integrity.

-Communities are often involved in activities such as preparing land for construction and tree planting and help conduct periodic reviews to monitor how each site is progressing.
+Communities are often involved in activities such as preparing land for construction and tree planting and conducting periodic reviews to monitor how each site is progressing.
 This collaboration supports knowledge sharing and offers opportunities to incorporate traditional knowledge, while sharing some of the innovative practices that align with the community’s values and interests.

 Alaska

-In 2023, we continued to work with the Alaska Department of Environmental Conservation to include real-time data from the Nuiqsut Air Quality Monitoring Station on the Alaska Air Quality Index webpage so residents can check the status of air quality at any time.
+In 2024, we continued to work with the Alaska Department of Environmental Conservation to include real-time data from the Nuiqsut Air Quality Monitoring Station on the Alaska Air Quality Index webpage so residents can check the status of air quality at any time.
 Air quality on the North Slope is consistently better than national ambient air quality standards.

 Australia